Blue is a very prominent colour on earth – it’s the colour of the sky and the ocean.

 If you’re a plant, having different coloured flowers can help attract a unique pollinator.
 And recent work has shown that the colour preferences of pollinating bees has probably driven the diverse range of flower colours we see today, including blue.

 For animals, eye-popping blue colours, in anything from butterflies to frogs to parrots, is useful for getting attention – either good – attracting a mate (like the dance of the courting birds of paradise) or bad – warning off predators (poison dart frog).

 We like blue, but it was a difficult colour to obtain until relatively recently when synthetic dyes allowed any colour to be made.
 Artists hankered after blue (e.g. Picassos’s blue period) and blue has always been associated with privilege – think royal blue.

 Today blue flowers are still highly prized and many have been trying to grow and breed the perfect blue bloom.
 However while blue roses and carnations still evade us a team in Japan has been able to produce the first truely blue Chrysanthemum.

-Blue will continue to remain a rarity in nature.
+So rare and special – the colour blue will continue to remain a rarity in nature.